-Students may add courses through Friday of the second week of the regular 16-week semester (Fall/Spring).
-For courses less than a regular semester length, the course may be added within the first week of the scheduled start date.
-Permission from the Dean of Instruction must be obtained to add courses after the published dates.
+Students may add courses through Friday of the first week of the regular 15/16-week semester (Fall/Spring).
+For courses less than a regular semester in length, the course may be added within the first week of the scheduled start date.
+Permission from the Vice President of Academic Affairs must be obtained to add courses after the published dates.
 Other than tuition and fees, there are no additional charges for adding a course.

 Steps to follow to Drop a Course are:

-Present the Change of Schedule form to the Registrar's Office along with a receipt showing the Drop Fee was paid.
-Courses dropped before the published Certification Date (25% of semester) will not be recorded on a student's transcript.
-Courses that are dropped on or after Certification Date, but by Friday of the week prior to final examinations, will be recorded as a "W" denoting the student withdrew from the course.
-Final drop dates are published in semester schedules, academic calendars, and tabloids.
+Courses that are dropped on or after Certification Date, and prior to the last day to withdraw will be recorded as a "W" denoting the student withdrew from the course.
+Final drop dates are published in semester schedules, academic calendars, and course policies.
 After the published date courses cannot be dropped and a grade will appear on the student's transcript.
 It is the student's responsibility to initiate the process to drop a class.

 The college administration reserves the right to withdraw students from classes any time during the semester for disciplinary reasons, nonpayment of charges, and/or lack of records submitted to the Registrar's Office.